innovateAFRICA uses an independent jury of media experts.

-Ory Okolloh is director of investments for Omidyar Network’s Governance & Citizen Engagement initiative in Africa, where she invests in for-profit and nonprofit organizations that foster civic participation and increase transparency and accountability in government.
+Ory Okolloh is director of investments for Omidyar Network’s Governance Citizen Engagement initiative in Africa, where she invests in for-profit and nonprofit organizations that foster civic participation and increase transparency and accountability in government.
 Prior to joining Omidyar Network, Ory was Google’s policy manager for sub-Saharan Africa, where she was responsible for managing government relations and driving the implementation of policies that increased Internet access and supported the growth of local online content.
 Previously, Ory cofounded Kenya’s civic technology pioneer Ushahidi and also co-founded Mzalendo, a website that tracks the performance of Kenyan Members of Parliament.
-She is a member of the World Bank’s Council of Eminent Persons, an advisory board member of Code for All, and a member of the World Bank Service Delivery Indicator Committee.
-She was previously a Chayes Fellow at the World Bank’s Department of Institutional Integrity.
-In 2011 Ory was named a Young Global Leader by the World Economic Forum.
+She is a member of the World Bank’ Council of Eminent Persons, an advisory board member of Code for All, and a member of the World Bank Service Delivery Indicator Committee.

 Azubuike Ishiekwene – Global Editors Network (GEN)